Growing memorial at Texas A&M to honor Former President George H.W. Bush

 COLLEGE STATION, Texas - Former President George H.W.
 Bush touched many lives at Texas A&M University.

+Doors to Bush's presidential museum opened at 9:45 a.m.
+Saturday, only hours after the announcement of Bush's death.
+Admission to the library is free through Dec.
+9.

-On Saturday morning, a growing memorial sits under the statue of the 41st president outside the Bush library.
+A memorial that sits under the statue of the 41st president outside the Bush library has continued to grow.
+Flags have been lowered to half-staff.

-Students gathered for a vigil Saturday morning only hours after learning about the death of former president George H.W.
-Bush.
+Students gathered for a vigil Saturday morning hours after learning about Bush's death.
 They sang songs and held candles.

 The Bush library opened in 1997.
 The library and museum’s archives hold more than 40 million pages of official records and personal papers documenting the life of the former president.